-There are several varieties of above-ground pool, which differ in their durability, ease of installation, and price.
+There are several varieties of above-ground pool, which vary in their durability, ease of installation, and price.

 - Inflatable: Affordable, easy to set up, and straightforward to maintain, inflatable pools are the quickest, easiest way to take a dip in your backyard.
-Inflatable pools typically require an air pump (sometimes included, sometimes sold separately) to inflate.
-At the end of the summer they can be deflated, folded, and stored.
+They typically require an air pump (sometimes included, sometimes sold separately) to inflate.
+At the end of the summer, they can be deflated, folded, and stored.
 Because there's such a wide range of inflatable pools available, chances are you'll be able to find one that has the exact dimensions to best fit your space.
-But while they are highly convenient, inflatable pools lack in durability, and often don't include filters or other methods for keeping your water clean, requiring frequent water refreshes.
+But while they are highly convenient, inflatable pools lack durability, and they often don't include filters or other methods for keeping your water clean, thus requiring frequent water refreshes.

 - Resin: This is the material used in the most upscale above-ground pools.
 Instead of steel, which risks rust and heating up in the sun, resin-frame pools use ultra-durable plastics.
 Pools with resin frames are typical lighter than their steel equivalents.
-Resin pools are often more expensive, but may well be worth it if you plan on moving your pool parts around.
-It's also a great option if you plan on setting up your pool in direct sunlight.
+Resin pools are often more expensive, but they may well be worth it if you plan on moving your pool parts around.
+This design is also a great option if you plan on setting up your pool in direct sunlight.

 - Hybrid: These models try to combine the durability and non-heating qualities of resin with steel components.

 - Semi-Inground: Semi-inground pools are much closer to a traditional pool installation.
 These typically require professional assistance, since they are partially buried.
-Semi-inground pools are easy to climb in and out of, and can fit more harmoniously in your yard.
+Semi-inground pools are easy to climb into and out of, and they can fit more harmoniously in your yard.
 They can also be incorporated into other construction, such as a deck.
-Beyond the aesthetic and design advantages, a semi-inground pool can have a long lifespan, often lasting for decades before needing replaced.
+Beyond the aesthetic and design advantages, a semi-inground pool can have a long lifespan, often lasting for decades before needing to be replaced.

 What to Look for in an Above-Ground Pool